top of page

 Migalastat (Galafold)

-A new oral treatment, Migalastat (Galafold) has recently been introduced following a series of trials.
+An oral treatment, Migalastat (Galafold) is available to those with amenable gene mutations.
 This is in tablet form and has to be taken every other day, at the same time of day.
 It is classed as a chaperone therapy and it works by binding to some forms of the faulty α-Gal A enzyme.
 This changes the shape of the faulty α-Gal A which enables it to get into the lysosome and breakdown the excess fat (Gb3).
 At present Migalastat can bind to faulty enzymes produced by 269 different mutated genes and so is only available as an option to Fabry patients who have those specific mutations.

 Enzyme Replacement Therapy (ERT) Infusions